re-nft/_v2_.subgraph/README.md

 ## Adding RPC urls

-First, specify a space-separated list of RPCs to add to the graph node in the .env file.
+Specify a space-separated list of RPCs to add to the graph node in the .env file.

 Each RPC will be tagged with the name of the network, followed by the RPC.
+Examples of the formatting for RPC urls can be found in `.env.example`.
 The list of supported networks can be found [here](https://thegraph.com/docs/en/developing/supported-networks/).

 ## Notes on using Anvil and other local RPCs

 This docker compose file uses `host.docker.internal` which allows docker containers to access ports on the host machine.

-When using localhost RPCs such as Anvil, replace `localhost` with `host.docker.internal` before adding the RPC to the .env file.
+When using localhost RPCs, such as Anvil, replace `localhost` with `host.docker.internal` before adding the RPC to the .env file.
 For example, `https://localhost:8545` should become `http://host.docker.internal:8545`.

-More info on that can be found [here](https://medium.com/@TimvanBaarsen/how-to-connect-to-the-docker-host-from-inside-a-docker-container-112b4c71bc66).
+More info on this topic can be found [here](https://medium.com/@TimvanBaarsen/how-to-connect-to-the-docker-host-from-inside-a-docker-container-112b4c71bc66).

-## Running a subgraph
+## Running the graph node

 To start the local graph node, you will need `docker`, `docker-compose`, and `jq`.

 Then, run:

-`docker compose up`
+`./scripts/run_node.sh`

+## Deploying a subgraph

 To deploy a subgraph, run:

-yarn workspace @renft/subgraphs-azrael codegen

-`yarn workspace @renft/subgraphs-azrael create-local`

-`yarn workspace @renft/subgraphs-azrael deploy-local`

-This would create and deploy a subgraph for azrael.
+`./scripts/deploy_subgraphs.sh {list of subgraph names}`

+For example, to create a single subgraph, run:

+`./scripts/deploy_subgraphs.sh azrael`

+To deploy multiple subgraphs at once, run:

+`./scripts/deploy_subgraphs.sh azrael sylvester-v0`

+To deploy all subgraphs, leave off any parameters to the script:

+`./scripts/deploy_subgraphs.sh`

 Consider familiarising yourself with [The Graph FAQ](https://thegraph.com/docs/en/developing/developer-faqs/).